Stigma

 Truth:

-Psychiatric and substances use disorders are influenced by a combination of genetic and environmental risk factors.
+Psychiatric conditions are influenced by a combination of genetic and environmental risk factors.
 They cannot (and should not) be blamed on one factor.
-Psychiatric and substances use disorders runs in families, but this does not mean parents are to blame.
-Genetic risk factors shared by parents and children may partly explain the family resemblance.
-The genetics of mental illness is very complicated.
+Psychiatric conditions can run in families, but families share both genetics and the environment, and thus, disentangling the causes is complex.
+Importantly, this does not mean parents are to blame.
+The causes of mental health illness are very complicated.
 There is no single gene for depression, anxiety, or any other common mental health problem.
-Rather, they are affected by a combination of thousands of genetic variants, each with small effects along with environmental factors.
+Rather, they are affected by a combination of thousands of genetic variants, each with small effects, along with environmental factors.
 Genetic and environmental factors also affect how we cope with traumatic events or stress.
-Some people have a genetic background that makes them more resilient and they can cope easily with major traumatic events, such as life-threatening accidents or loss of a loved one.
+Some people have a genetic background that makes them more resilient to major traumatic events, such as life-threatening accidents or the loss of a loved one.
 Others have genetic and environmental risk factors that make them more vulnerable to trauma.
-So, a minor stressful event may push them over the edge.

 Misconception:

-Mental illness is a sign of personal weakness.
+Mental health illness is a sign of personal weakness.

 Truth:

-Living day to day with a psychiatric disorders involves tremendous resilience and strength, so should never be viewed as a sign of weakness.
+Living day to day with a psychiatric condition involves tremendous resilience and strength, so it should never be viewed as a sign of weakness.
+It also takes real strength to recognize one needs treatment and to seek it out.

 Misconception:

-Psychiatric and substance use disorders are something you will be stuck with for life
+Psychiatric conditions are something you will be stuck with for life

 Truth:

-Help is available and many people do recover.
-For example, about 60% of people with anxiety disorders do well with cognitive behavior therapy (CBT) and 73% of them stay well in the long term (Kodal et al.).
+Help is available, and many people do recover.
+For example, about 60% of people with anxiety disorders do well with cognitive behavioral therapy (CBT), and 73% of them stay well in the long term (Kodal et al.).